-Every time you give blood, you receive a post donation card, which contains your personal details and our contact information.
+Every time you give blood, you receive a Post Donation Donor card, which contains your personal details and our contact information.
 This card will make it easier for you to contact us, if you need to, after giving blood.
 You may, for example, experience a medical problem after donating, or be unsure about the suitability of your blood.
 By disclosing this information to us, you make it easier for us to assist you and you help ensure the safety of our blood stocks.

 Contact us online:

 - Our doctors will answer your questions between 9 a.m. and 5 p.m.
 (09 244 56 65 for East and West Flanders or 015 44 57 44 for Flemish Brabant, Antwerp and Limburg).